IHE/PCC.QEDm/input/pagecontent/issues.md

 Considerations:
 - Only the support for listing Resources has sense from a clinical point of view (see Issue QEDm:001 - requirements 1,2,3)
 - FHIR List resource enumerates a flat collection of resources and provides features for managing the collection.
-While a particular List instance MAY represent a "snapshot", from a business process perspective the notion of "List" is dynamic – items are added and removed over time.
+While a particular List instance may represent a "snapshot", from a business process perspective the notion of "List" is dynamic – items are added and removed over time.
 The list resource references other resources.
-Lists MAY be curated and have specific business meaning (see [here](https://www.hl7.org/FHIR/list.html#queryfor) more comments).
+Lists may be curated and have specific business meaning (see [here](https://www.hl7.org/FHIR/list.html#queryfor) more comments).

 &rarr; **Resolution:** Basic remains the goal and Argonauts doesn’t consider ‘curated lists’ (aka ‘named’ Lists of resources) as a basic function   start consider querying directly the underlying resources